 Several use cases exist where upgrading from Office 365 to Microsoft 365 is a no-brainer.

 💡 USE CASE #1: You Are Planning to Upgrade from Windows 7 to Windows 10

 After January 14, 2020, Microsoft will no longer provide security updates or support for PCs running Windows 7.

-Companies already using Office 365 Business Premium ($12.50 per user per month) who would like to upgrade to Windows 10 can experience the value in migrating to Microsoft 365 Business ($20 per user per month).
-By upgrading from Office 365 Business Premium to Microsoft 365 Business, you can also upgrade all your workstations to Windows 10 and, at the same, gain extra security features.
+Companies already using Microsoft 365 Business Standard (formerly Office 365 Business Premium), which is $12.50 per user per month, who would like to upgrade to Windows 10 can experience the value in migrating to Microsoft 365 Business Premium ($20 per user per month).
+By upgrading from Microsoft 365 Business Standard to Microsoft Business Premium, you can also upgrade all your workstations to Windows 10 and, at the same, gain extra security features.

 With a simple shift of your productivity software, you can take care of your desktop OS refresh at the same time.

 💡 USE CASE #2: You Need Extra Security Features

 If you appreciate the functionality of Office 365 but need more security features, you'll love the Microsoft 365 security features.

 Unlike Office 365 plans, you don't need an enterprise plan to get the Data Loss Prevention (DLP) feature.
 DLP is included in the Microsoft 365 Business Premium plan.